paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 - Ensuring that the node is able to raise a dispute in case an invalid candidate is found during approval checking.
-- Ensuring malicious approval votes will be recorded so nodes can get slashed properly.
+- Ensuring malicious approval votes will be recorded, so nodes can get slashed properly.
 - Coordinating actual participation in a dispute, ensuring that the node participates in any justified dispute in a way that ensures resolution of